How to Set Intentions to Support Your Goals

 In the past, Valentina set goals, but, when she met them, she was left with an empty feeling.
 She would find herself with more time and less direction.

 Things changed for Valentina after she attended a yoga class.
 At the beginning of class, the teacher invited the students to set an intention.
 The teacher explained that an intention is something you wanted or needed from the practice, or for the day.
 She said it could be an emotion such as, peace, or a statement such as I communicate assertively with friends and family.
 Valentina did as the teacher advised and, after class, found herself constantly circling back to her intention throughout the day.
 Because of her intention, she found that her decisions about how she spent her energy were more purposeful.
-Valentina realized setting intentions was the missing link in her process of setting goals and writing a Future Vision Statement.
+Valentina realized setting intentions was the missing link in her process of setting goals.

 Inward Gaze of Intentions